Celerium/SentinelOne-PowerShellWrapper/docs/Contributing.md

 ## **Did you find a bug?**

-* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Celerium/SentinelOne-PowerShellWrapper/issues).
+* **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/Celerium/SentinelOneAPI/issues).

-* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/Celerium/SentinelOne-PowerShellWrapper/issues/new/choose).
+* If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/Celerium/SentinelOneAPI/issues/new/choose).
   * Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 ## **Did you write a patch that fixes a bug?**

-* [ ] Submit a pulling request to the **development** branch
 * [ ] Ensure the pull request description clearly describes the problem and solution.
-* [ ] If updating documentation make sure to update the tracking CSV in the docs folder if needed
-* [ ] Make sure the **ModuleVersion** number is updated in the **SentinelOneAPI.psd1** file
-  * MAJOR version when you make incompatible API changes
-  * MINOR version when you add functionality in a backwards-compatible manner
-  * PATCH version when you make backwards-compatible bug fixes

 If the feature is accepted and I have time to test, the pull request will be approved.